-Project name: Keeping Families Together with CashBack for Communities
+Project name: Keeping Families Together & Key to Potential With CashBack For Communities

 Areas where project will be delivered:

 Angus; East Dunbartonshire; East Lothian; Edinburgh City; Falkirk; Midlothian; Renfrewshire; Scottish Borders; West Lothian

 Please find a link here to the Cyrenians Children’s Rights and Wellbeing Impact Assessment (CRWIA) which covers this CashBack for Communities project.